 Intense pain gripped my heart when I felt rejected by my daughter.

 What can a parent do when their beloved children don’t love them back in the way they long for?
 Aren’t our sons and daughters supposed to love, respect, and appreciate us for all we’ve done for them?
 How could they break our hearts like this?
-Their treatment makes Valentine’s Day one more day to dread as we wade through, eager to avoid reminders of the past.
+Their treatment makes Valentine’s Day one more day to dread as we wade through it, eager to avoid reminders of the past.
 Is it possible to lessen our pain?

 photo cred.randonsky.unsplash